 LinkedIn is an incredibly powerful tool for business and can be leveraged as a content marketing platform, a place for you to establish your thought leadership, build brand awareness, and attract great talent.
-There’s two main parts of the LinkedIn platform that you can use when you’re navigating LinkedIn for business.
+There’s two main parts of the LinkedIn platform that you can use when navigating LinkedIn for business.

 The first is the LinkedIn profile feature, with free and paid memberships.
 There’s a lot you can do with the free elements of your LinkedIn Profile, and it’s not until you start to hit the commercial limits of the free membership that you’ll need to think about investing in a paid premium account.
 The second part is the business, or company page.
 This is also free to set up, and is where you create paid LinkedIn advertising campaigns.

-This captures the 5 key elements that I believe make up the LinkedIn journey.
+This captures the five key elements that I believe make up the LinkedIn journey.
 The first one is understanding LinkedIn.
 Whether you’re in the early stages of building your online presence, business or leading a well established business, it’s important that you understand what LinkedIn is.

 Understanding: The First Stage of the LinkedIn Journey